gardener/gardener/docs/development/local_setup.md

 ```

 Instead of updating extensions manually you can use [Gardener Extensions Manager](https://github.com/gardener/gem) to install and update extension controllers.
 This is especially useful if you want to keep and maintain your development setup for a longer time.
-Also, please refer to [this document](../extensions/controllerregistration.md) for further information about how extensions are registered in case you want to use other versions than the latest releases.
+Also, please refer to [Registering Extension Controllers](../extensions/controllerregistration.md) for further information about how extensions are registered in case you want to use other versions than the latest releases.

 #### 5. Register a Seed

 Shoot controlplanes run in seed clusters, so we need to create our first Seed now.

 Check the corresponding example manifest `dev/40-secret-seed.yaml` and `dev/50-seed.yaml`.
-Update `dev/40-secret-seed.yaml` with base64 encoded kubeconfig of the cluster that will be used as Seed (the scope of the permissions should be identical to the kubeconfig that the Gardenlet creates during bootstrapping - for now, `cluster-admin` privileges are recommended).
+Update `dev/40-secret-seed.yaml` with base64 encoded kubeconfig of the cluster that will be used as Seed (the scope of the permissions should be identical to the kubeconfig that the gardenlet creates during bootstrapping - for now, `cluster-admin` privileges are recommended).

 ```bash
 kubectl apply -f dev/40-secret-seed.yaml